sindresorhus/eslint-plugin-unicorn/docs/rules/no-zero-fractions.md

 # Disallow number literals with zero fractions or dangling dots

-There is no difference in JS between e.g. `1`, `1.0` and `1.`, so prefer the former for consistency.
+There is no difference in JavaScript between, for example, `1`, `1.0` and `1.`, so prefer the former for consistency.

 This rule is fixable.